oddhill/oddenvironment/readme.md

 # Bergerac
 > Easy to manage dev env for OS X

-*!!
-This is just a skeleton, fork or copy this and make it your own !!*
+:surfer: **This is just a skeleton, fork or copy this and make it your own!** :surfer:

 Bergerac should be installed in the users home folder.
 But can be changed with `$BERGERAC_DIR` env variable.